 For the rest, though, there is a real contribution to be made through a playful, freewheeling design practice, open to many new ideas, and which is technically informed but not constrained by immediate feasibility.
 There are already enough examples to show how design fiction can invite new kinds of conversations about technological futures.
 Recognising their possibilities can open up roads not taken.

 Design fiction with a less critical (and more commercial) edge will continue to appeal to innovative corporations anxious to configure new offerings to fit better with as yet undefined markets.
 Their overriding aim is to reduce the chances of an innovation being lost in the ‘valley of death’ between a bright idea and a successful product that preys on the minds of budget-holders.

 But the greatest potential of this new way of working is as a tool for those who want to encourage a more important debate about possible futures and their technological ingredients.
-This is the debate we’re still too often not having, about how to harness technological potential to improve the chances of us living the lives we wish for.Make a donation
+This is the debate we’re still too often not having, about how to harness technological potential to improve the chances of us living the lives we wish for.Support Aeon: make a one-off donation